juanchanto/juanchanto/README.md

 - 💞️ I’m looking to collaborate on software projects using React, Angular, VueJS and Spring boot.
 - 📫 How to reach me juachanto96@gmail.com

+🌟 Special Invitation: Try the Preliminary Version of Our Online Notes Tool 🌟

+Hello, productivity and organization enthusiasts! 🚀 We’re thrilled to introduce Sloth notes, a new way to capture ideas, organize projects, and keep track of your notes from anywhere. 📝✨

+💡 What can you do with our tool?
+✅ Easily create and manage your notes.
+✅ Tag and organize your ideas intelligently.
+✅ Test innovative features designed with you in mind.

+🎯 Your feedback is key
+We’re in the preliminary version, and we want you to be part of this exciting stage.
+Your feedback will help us improve and make this tool exactly what you need. 💬

+👉 Join us today and be part of the journey: https://project-notes-five.vercel.app/

+Thank you for being a part of this adventure with us! 💻🚀
+#Productivity #OnlineNotes #Innovation
 <!---
 juanchanto/juanchanto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.